NicoA8/Modal-Animation/README.md

-# Modal-Animation
+Modal and Animations

-Created with CodeSandbox
+-Implemented design with extra animations.